Moving the goalposts is usually seen as being a negative thing, especially when someone else is doing it to you.

 When I look at events in my past through using these positive words It is quite revealing and it validates all of the hard work and suffering I put in to make sure that I protected the positive choices I made for myself.

-There were a lot of lost battles - but I won the War, even if it took me such a long time to realize this.
+There were a lot of lost battles - but I won the War, even if it took me such a long time to realise this.

 The point of this post is not to reiterate the last one, it is that in order to consider yourself a winner - you have to pass some kind of demarcation that you would find acceptable to mark yourself out as a winner.
 You get to decide what that is.